The future of the city

 You find that it's important to invest retirement money in things that are socially responsible.
 Even better: in things that might also have social impact.
 With the way we approach this, we are trying to have an impact, for example, on the residential experience of all of Amvest's end users, by trying to combat loneliness, for example, by creating a connection between residents.
 That is one of the main motivations for doing it.

-Karin: "That's the same thing in this case.
-It is for Amvest important to make the customer more central.
-That's why we look especially at what the customer needs when working out the concept.
-We do this by continuously mapping out: what are the preferences and wishes?
-What services are needed to optimize living enjoyment?
-We constantly keep our finger on the pulse and we also give residents a say.
-There is always the need that is invisible, the latent need.
-Then we only notice that there is a need for something as soon as we launch something in the app.
-While nobody asked for it beforehand.
-We always try to make this interaction central."
+Karin: "It's the same thing in this case.
+It's for Amvest to put the customer at the center.
+That’s why, when developing the concept, we focus primarily on what the customer needs.
+We do this by continuously assessing: what are their preferences and wishes?
+What services are needed to optimize their living experience?
+We constantly stay on top of things and give residents a say.
+There are also needs that are invisible—the latent needs.
+We only realize there’s a need for something once we launch a feature in the app, even though no one asked for it beforehand.
+We always try to keep this interaction at the center of our approach."

 The app is one channel that we use.
 Another component is really the human being, the community manager, who we deploy on location.
 And there really is a community living room in the building.